kth-tcs/x86optimiser/README.md

-:+1:-**Starting docker container for Stoke Project** *Contents referred from official github page of stoke*
+:+1:-**Starting docker container for Stoke Project** *( Contents referred from official github page of stoke )*

-Step 1.
-You will need docker installed on your system either Linux or Ubuntu.
+<strong>Step 1.</strong> You will need docker installed on your system either Linux or Ubuntu.
 Latest version can be found here: (https://www.docker.com/get-started)

-Step 2.
-You will need to ssh to the latest image of the stoke project.
+<strong>Step 2.</strong> You will need to ssh to the latest image of the stoke project.
 For this you first need to pull the image from the server which can be done as:
    ```
     sudo docker pull stanfordpl/stoke:latest
    ```
-Step 3.
-This will pull the latest images from the already published contents for the stanfordpl project on the server.
+<strong>Step 3.</strong> This will pull the latest images from the already published contents for the stanfordpl project on the server.
 Then you need to give a name to your container and start run.
     ```
     sudo docker run -d -P --name yourownname stanfordpl/stoke:latest
     ```
-Step 4.
-Then you can SSH to the container as: This will give you output for port number XXXXX
+<strong>Step 4.</strong> Then you can SSH to the container as: This will give you output for port number XXXXX

   ```
   sudo docker port yourownname 22
   ```
-Step 5.
-Then
+<strong>Step 5.</strong>  Then
   ```
      ssh -pXXXXX stoke@127.0.0.1
   ```
   Note: Password is stoke

-Step 6 (incase you get an error message that your docker container is already running).
+<strong>Step 6</strong> (incase you get an error message that your docker container is already running).
 To stop and remove the docker container follow the steps as below:

 ```
      docker system prune